National Palace Museum of Korea: History

-The museum first began as the "Korean Imperial Museum", which was established in September 1908 and was originally located in Changgyeonggung Palace.
+The museum first began as the "Korean Imperial Museum", which was established in September 1908 and was originally located in Changgyeonggung.
 On November of the following year, the museum was opened to the public.
 However, in April 1938, the ruling Japanese government renamed the museum to the "Museum of Yi dynasty".

 In March 1946, after the liberation of Korea, it was renamed "Deoksugung Museum".
-In 1991, Cultural Heritage Administration instituted the museum in Seokjojeon (석조전, Stone Hall) of Deoksugung Palace, and in 2005, the museum was relocated to a modern building inside Gyeongbokgung Palace.
+In 1991, Cultural Heritage Administration instituted the museum in Seokjojeon (석조전, Stone Hall) of Deoksugung Palace, and in 2005, the museum was relocated to a modern building inside Gyeongbokgung.

 Collection

-National Palace Museum of Korea houses over 40,000 artifacts and royal treasures, from the palaces of the Joseon Dynasty and the Korean Empire, of which 14 are National Treasures of South Korea.
+National Palace Museum of Korea houses over 40,000 artifacts and royal treasures, from the palaces of the Joseon period and the Korean Empire, of which 14 are National Treasures of South Korea.
 It displays records, state rites, architecture, clothing, royal life, education, culture, paintings and music of the dynasty's ruling era.
 It also has among its collection the royal seal of King Gojong of Joseon, which was used for his personal letters to Russian czar and Italian emperor after 1903.
 It disappeared during Japanese rule and was re-covered from a US-based Korean collector in 2009.

 In March 2021, in conjunction with the Korea Cultural Heritage Foundation, the National Palace Museum opened an installation at the arrivals hall of Terminal 1 at Incheon Airport.
 The installation features eight pieces of media art including one transparent LED display, three media walls and four kinetic artworks.
 The artworks display traditional Korean themes and cultural elements.